peadar/pstack/README.md

 **A from-scratch implementation of pstack using DWARF debugging and unwind information.
 Works for C/C++, Go, Rust, and Python**

-A traditional pstack command can print a backtrace of each thread in a running program, and sometimes from a core file.
+A traditional pstack command can generally print a backtrace of each thread in a running program, and sometimes from a core file.

 This version of pstack uses its own self contained ELF and DWARF parsing